Key Takeaways

 ---

-This post is adapted from Module 20 of our Advanced course.
 This is the final module in the Advanced series.
+Direct trade is where everything comes together -- quality, data, relationships, and trust.
 Want to connect with producers, roasters, and buyers building direct trade relationships?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) to share experiences, find partners, and learn from the entire supply chain.
+Join the community at skool.com/particular-3064 to share experiences, find partners, and learn from the entire supply chain.

 Want to learn more?